These Foreplay Ideas Will Make Sex Even Better

 Manual Stimulation

-For many people, manual stimulation — aka fingering, hand jobs, or anal fingering — is the main course, not an appetizer.
+For many people, manual stimulation — aka fingering, hand jobs, or anal fingering — is the main course, not an appetiser.
 Whichever body part you're focusing on, add lube.

 Oral Sex